 Nicholas Shekerdemian has been a director since February 2021.
-Mr. Shekerdemian is the Founding Partner of The Venture Collective, a venture capital firm founded in October 2019 that is focused on the intersection between transformational technology and deep positive impact.
+Mr. Shekerdemian is the Founding Partner of The Venture Collective, a venture capital firm focused on the intersection between transformational technology and deep positive impact.
 The Venture Collective is backed by a series of exited founders, hedge fund managers and Fortune 500 executives and has invested in the likes of Axiom Space, Infogrid, VitroLabs, and HelixNano.
-Mr. Shekerdemian was previously Founder and CEO, from January 2016 to January 2019, and since January 2019, is the Chairman, of a venture backed business called Headstart.
+Mr. Shekerdemian was previously Founder and CEO (now Chairman) of a venture backed business called Headstart.
 At Headstart, he received backing from investors including Peter Thiel, Y Combinator, FoundersX Ventures, Hack VC, Plug and Play, and the founders of Zynga and Unity.
-Mr. Shekerdemian is an advisor to the United Nations on education through the United National Technology Innovation Lab (UNTIL).
+Mr. Shekerdemian is an advisor to the United National Technology Innovation Lab (UNTIL).
 Personally, Mr. Shekerdemian is an active angel investor with 30+ personal investments spanning consumer, enterprise software and biotech.